SReddy-96/TOP-To-Do-List/README.md

 - [x]  use class to create the task, adding title, description, due-date, priority, notes. what project it's on.
 - [x]  use class to create a project then be able to add tasks to said project.
 - [x] class method to get module that gets all the tasks inside that project.
-- [ ] default project should be shown if its the first time on the app.have title and description
+- [x] default project should be shown if its the first time on the app.have title and description
 - [ ] separate logic from DOM manipulation
 - [x] creating task
 - [x] deleting task
-- [ ] changing priority - use class method editTask and just assign an array with priority.
+- [x] changing priority - use class method editTask and just assign an array with priority.
-- [ ] setting task a complete. using editTask method
+- [x] setting task a complete. using editTask method
 - [x] editing task (use icons to show this)
-- [ ] setting task to project, use all projects and use a selection form to choose then match the titles
+- [x] setting task to project, use all projects and use a selection form to choose then match the id's
 - [x] creating project,
 - [x] editing project
-- [ ] due date on project
+- [x] due date on project, function to get
-- [ ] completed project, use getProjectTasks to check all completed is true then show all tasks are completed
+- [x] completed project, use getProjectTasks to check all completed is true then show all tasks are completed
-- [ ] deleting project.
+- [x] deleting project.
 - [ ] handle if the task in not in local storage.
 - [ ] make sure to `stringify` when sending json data to local storage.